 Leaksmart Detection System

 The Leaksmart system turns off the main water valve the moment it detects a leak.
 It requires the Leaksmart Hub, which is not included, to send you alerts.

 FortrezZ Wireless Z-Wave Water Valve

 The FortrezZ Wireless Z-Wave Water Valve has a hefty price tag, but it integrates well with other smart home products and may qualify you for insurance policy discounts.
 To see the product at work, you’ll need to purchase a Z-Wave controller separately.

 Frost King's outdoor faucet sock is inexpensive and easy to use.
 Slip the sock over any external spigot to prevent freezes.

 This heating cable with thermostat from M-D Building products simply wraps around vulnerable pipes.
 Once you plug it in, it helps prevent freezing down to minus fifty degrees Fahrenheit.

-Duck provides insulation tape in various sizes to insulate hot and cold pipes.
+All you need to do is wrap this insulated tape around hot and cold pipes to give them extra protection in frigid temps.
 The material is fiberglass-free, so you can install it by hand.